-The group is exposed to concentration risks mainly owing to its large corporate lending book, which includes more volatile sectors.
-Exposure to the construction, real estate, and renting companies accounted for 35.3% of all corporate exposures as of December 2017. which is broadly in line with last year's contribution.
+The group is exposed to some concentration risks mainly owing to its large corporate lending book, which includes more volatile sectors.
+Exposure to the construction, renting and operating of residential or other real estate accounted for 35.9% of all corporate exposures as of June 2018, which is broadly in line with last year's contribution.
 As a mitigating factor, we note the group's conservative borrower concentration limits which are well below regulatory requirements that no single customer exceeds 10% of the group's capital base after allowances and other credit risk mitigation.
+OPFG's Asset Risk at a3 score reflects the above-mentioned constraints and sector concentration.

-On a standalone basis, OP Corporate Bank has a track record of strong asset quality for a corporate bank: the impaired loan ratio was 1.1% at the end of 2017, slightly below 1.3% at the end of 2016, and 1.5% in 2015.
+On a standalone basis, OP Corporate Bank has a track record of strong asset quality with impaired loan ratio of 1.1% at the end of 2017, slightly below 1.3% at the end of 2016, and 1.5% in 2015.
 If we take into account all doubtful receivables the problem loan ratio would be 1.9% at the end of 2017 from 2.2% at the end of 2016 and from 2.3% in 2015.
 The improvement between 2014-17 is primarily driven by loan book growth, although the stock of impaired loans has also seen a decline.
-The bank's asset quality is constrained by its high sector concentration and the most significant exposures included energy 13%, trade 12% and services 10% as of end of 2017.
+The bank's asset quality is constrained by its high sector concentration and the most significant exposures included energy 13%, trade 11% and services 11% as of end-June 2018.
 The bank's Asset Risk at baa2 score reflects the above-mentioned constraints.